-Caterpillars on cole crops
+Caterpillars on cole crops in home gardens

 - Cole crops include cabbage, cauliflower, broccoli, kale, rutabaga, radish, turnip and collard.

 - The most common caterpillar pests of cole crops are imported cabbageworm, cabbage looper and diamondback moth.

 - The imported cabbageworm is the most common caterpillar in gardens.